zaggash/docker-netdata/README.md

 **Parameters**

 * `-p 19999` - the port(s)
-* `-v /config` - where transmission should store config files and logs
+* `-v /config` - where it should store config files and logs
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation
 * `-e TZ` for timezone information